Vax drive cheapest cost to economic normalisation: Report

-New Delhi, May 15 (IANS) Stepping up the vaccination drive is the cheapest as well as the most viable policy path to economic normalisation, as per a research report by Emkay Global Financial Services.
+New Delhi: Stepping up the vaccination drive is the cheapest as well as the most viable policy path to economic normalisation, as per a research report by Emkay Global Financial Services.

 Accordingly, the report cited that this policy path was the best suited one given the strong positive externalities.